 Working the foot on two circular needles is just like working the leg.

 - You're working each section of stitches with both ends of the same needle.

 - The stitch markers indicate where your needles would end if you were knitting with double-pointed needles.

-Just keep going down the gusset, foot, and toe as you normally would in any other sock knitting method.
-When you're ready for grafting, your stitches should be evenly divided between the two... needles already, so you're ready to just stitch up the end and go.
+Follow the pattern down the gusset, foot, and toe as you normally would in any other sock knitting method.
+When you're ready for grafting, your stitches will be evenly divided between the two needles already, so you're ready to work the toe shaping, graft the ends, and go.